Wildlife Biology and Conservation

-Building on the University of Guelph’s long-standing reputation in the areas of biology and natural resource management, Wildlife Biology and Conservation is currently the only major in Canada that explicitly integrates ecology, evolution, and conservation into a four-year major.
+Building on the University of Guelph’s long-standing reputation in the areas of biology and natural resource management, Wildlife Biology and Conservation is the only major in Canada that fully integrates ecology, evolution, and conservation into a four-year degree.

 Gain Valuable Experience Through Co-op